goranvrbaski/corona-status/README.md

 ### Legend

 😷 - indicates the number of known infected people
 💀 - indicates the number of known deaths
+💊 - indicates the number of recovered people

 ### Tested and proven to work on
 | OS  | Status |